jedp/node-memwatch-demo/README.md

 Memory Leaks?
 So What?
 -----------------------

 Cool story, bro, but I've got 2 GB of RAM on this box.
-Why should I care?
-What could possibly go wrong?
+That should be more than enough if I just restart from time to time, right?

 Well, there are at least three things you should be concerned about:

 1. As memory heap size grows, V8 becomes increasingly sluggish.
 (In part, this is because V8's survival instincts kick in and it starts performing full garbage-collections very aggressively.)
+Memory leaks hurt performance.

 2. Leaks can be a vector for other types of failure.
 If your leaky code is hanging onto references to other resources, you may find